sabukittu/docker_ubuntu_wordpress/README.md

 # docker_ubuntu_wordpress
-Docker creating a ubuntu wordpress image for Docker file
+Creating Docker image of Wordpress using DockerFile